Pumping system preliminary design

 PVsyst performs a very simplified simulation, which runs over one year in daily values.

-The evaluation of the available irradiance on the collector plane uses the Monthly Meteo tool algorithms, which calculate irradiation's monthly averages on the basis of instantaneous data for one day per month.
+The evaluation of the available irradiance on the collector plane uses the Monthly Meteo tool algorithms, which calculate monthly average irradiation based on instantaneous data from one day per month.

-This is not sufficient to manage the water storage balance evolution from day to day, and the effective use of solar incident energy.
-Therefore the program generates a random sequence of 365 days, according to the algorithms of Collares-Pereira1, renormalised to the monthly sums, for calculating the daily balance from day to day, and the PLOL.
+This is insufficient for managing day-to-day water storage balance evolution and effective use of solar incident energy.
+Therefore, the program generates a random sequence of 365 days following the Collares-Pereira algorithms1, renormalized to monthly sums, to calculate the daily balance and PLOL.

 This simulation is repeated with different array and pump size arrangements, until matching the input requirements (namely the desired PLOL).
 The program is able to propose:

-If necessary, the pre-defined parameters used (array, system matching and pump efficiency, etc.) are user-modifiable through the menu option "Preferences"/"Edit Hidden Parameter".
+If necessary, the predefined parameters (array, system matching, pump efficiency, etc.) can be modified by the user through "Preferences" > "Edit Hidden Parameter".

-Of course, this early layout proposition should be asserted by a detailed simulation, using real commercially available components, and taking all system features into account in an hourly modeling.
+This early layout proposal should be verified by a detailed simulation using real commercially available components and accounting for all system features in hourly modeling.

 Simple Procedure for Generating Sequences of Daily Radiation Values Using a Library of Markov Transition Matrices.